War of the Third Coalition: Battle of Wertingen

 The actions at Wertingen convinced Mack to operate on the left bank of the Danube instead of making a direct eastwards retreat on the right bank.
 This would require the Austrian army to cross at Günzburg.
-On 8 October, Ney was operating under Berthier's directions that called for a direct attack on Ulm the following day.
+On 8 October, Ney was operating under Marshal Berthier's directions that called for a direct attack on Ulm the following day.
 Ney sent in Malher's 3rd Division to capture the Günzburg bridges over the Danube.
-A column of this division ran into some Tyrolean jaegers and captured 200 of them, including their commander General d'Apsré, along with two cannons.
+A column of this division ran into some Tyrolean jägers and captured 200 of them, including their commander General d'Aspré, along with two cannons.

 The Austrians noticed these developments and reinforced their positions around Günzburg with three infantry battalions and 20 cannons.
 Malher's division conducted several heroic attacks against the Austrian positions, but all failed.
-Mack then sent in Gyulai with seven infantry battalions and fourteen cavalry squadrons to repair the destroyed bridges, but this force was charged and swept away by the delayed French 59th Infantry Regiment.
+Mack then sent in Ignác Gyulay with seven infantry battalions and fourteen cavalry squadrons to repair the destroyed bridges, but this force was charged and swept away by the delayed French 59th Infantry Regiment.

 Fierce fighting ensued and the French finally managed to establish a foothold on the right bank of the Danube.
 While the Battle of Günzburg was being fought, Ney sent General Loison's 2nd Division to capture the Danube bridges at Elchingen, which were lightly defended by the Austrians.
 Having lost most of the Danube bridges, Mack marched his army back to Ulm.
 By 10 October, Ney's corps had made significant progress: Malher's division had crossed to the right bank, Loison's division held Elchingen, and Dupont's division was heading towards Ulm.